Author: Christian Werner <[email protected]>

 Abstract

-This TIP generalizes the vwait command to allow waiting on zero, one, or more variable changes, on zero or more file events, to time-limit the wait, and to control on which kinds of events is to be waited by partially exposing the underlying API, namely Tcl_DoOneEvent().
+This TIP generalizes the vwait command to allow waiting on zero, one, or more variable changes, on zero or more file events, to time-limit the wait, and to control which kinds of events to await by partially exposing the underlying API, namely Tcl_DoOneEvent().

 Rationale

-One remarkable property of Tcl is the ability to add traces, i.e., the execution of callback functions, on certain operations affecting variables.
-The vwait command combines the variable trace facility with the (a) event loop, i.e., the (a) program main loop waiting and processing various types of events generated by I/O channels, time, and internal activities of the running Tcl program.
+One remarkable property of Tcl is the ability to add traces, i.e. the execution of callback functions, on certain operations affecting variables.
+The vwait command combines the variable trace facility with a/the event loop, i.e. a/the program main loop awaiting and processing various types of events generated by I/O channels, time, and internal activities of the running Tcl program.

-The current implementation of vwait allows to open an unconstrained event loop which is terminated by writing or unsetting exactly one global variable given as argument to vwait.
+The current implementation of vwait allows opening an unconstrained event loop which is terminated by writing or unsetting exactly one global variable given as argument to vwait.

-This proposal extends vwait to terminate its event loop on occurence of
+This proposal extends vwait to terminate its event loop on the occurrence of

-2. readability/writability of zero or more file channels (usually sockets)
+Readability/writability of zero or more file channels (usually sockets).

 Additional flags to vwait control which types of events are to be dealt with in its event loop, i.e. the underlying Tcl_DoOneEvent() API.

-When more than one kind of active input (both, variables and file channels) is involved in an instance of vwait, another flag controls if any one of the inputs or all inputs must have been activated in order to terminate the event loop.
-This allows for scenarios, where vwait can be used as a kind of "barrier" getting broken if all required conditions are fulfilled, i.e., axe, saw, spade, fire accelerant, water, in order to demolish, burn down, extinct the glow, and finally bury the trellis-work fence.
+When more than one kind of active input (both, variables and file channels) are involved in an instance of vwait, another flag controls whether any one of the inputs or all inputs must have been activated in order to terminate the event loop.
+This allows for scenarios where vwait can be used as a kind of "barrier" getting broken if all required conditions are fulfilled, i.e. axe, saw, spade, fire accelerant, water, in order to demolish, burn down, extinct the glow, and finally bury the trellis-work fence.

-However, in contrast to the illustrious demolition job, the order of occurence of events breaking that "barrier" is indeterminate.
+However, in contrast to the illustrious demolition job, the order of occurrence of events breaking that "barrier" is indeterminate.

-If the vwait is constrained by a timeout, and the time limit is reached, its event loop terminates early and vwait indicates that timeout by a negative integer result.
+If vwait is constrained by a timeout and the time limit is reached, its event loop terminates early and vwait indicates that timeout by a negative integer result.
 Otherwise, the return value is the remaining number of milliseconds (positive integer which can be zero) of the timeout constraint.
-This property combined with [302] allows to implement (soft real-time) control loops.
+This property combined with [302] provides for the implementation of (soft real-time) control loops.

 An extended result list can be obtained from vwait by another flag which gives detailed information on the cause of the termination of the event loop.